Table of Contents

 - The applicant must obtain the maximum funding available from a primary financing lender.

-- The Participating Lender or Mortgage Company must submit a commitment letter covering at least 60% of the overall project cost.
+- The borrower(s) is required to submit the commitment letter from a qualifying lender for at least 60% of the overall project cost.

-- Mortgage payment cannot exceed 36% of the client’s gross monthly household income.
+- Mortgage payment cannot exceed 36% of borrower(s) gross monthly household income.

-- The client’s debt cannot exceed 43% of gross monthly household income.
+- The borrower(s) debt cannot exceed 43% of gross monthly household income.

-- The client must obtain a 30-year, but not more than a 40 year (if available), fixed rate loan from a primary lender.
+- The borrower(s) must obtain a 30-year, but not more than a 40 year (if available), fixed rate loan from a primary lender.

-- The property must be occupied and remain as the client’s primary residence for a minimum period of ten (10) years.
+- The property must be occupied and remain as the borrower(s) primary residence for a minimum period of ten (10) years.

 VIEDA